-For 12 instruments
+For 12 instruments or chamber orchestra

-Duration: ca. 6'
+I. Intrusive Thoughts: ca. 6'

-Original version for dectet commissioned by the Albany Symphony (NY) as part of the Orchestrating in the 21st Century Workshop
+Original version for dectet commissioned by the Albany Symphony (NY) as part of the Orchestrating in the 21st Century Workshop.

-An intrusive thought is an unwelcome, involuntary thought, image, or unpleasant idea that may become an obsession, is upsetting or distressing, and can feel difficult to manage or eliminate.
+Intrusive Thoughts - An intrusive thought is an unwelcome, involuntary thought, image, or unpleasant idea that may become an obsession, is upsetting or distressing, and can feel difficult to manage or eliminate.

 This psychological phenomenon is something I used to deal with on a regular basis when I lived back home with my family.
 These thoughts often took the form of very disturbing and violent images of self-harm which I would fixate on for several minutes at a time.
 It is under these circumstances in which I composed the first movement of the piece.